 Chef Tommy joined the Three Bear Team in October 2012, with a refreshed attitude and a refreshed menu.
 Three Bear Restaurant is a must for everyone who spends time in West Yellowstone.
 Both locals and visitors agree that Three Bear Restaurant offers excellent meals and is one of the area’s best places to eat!
 Make sure you treat yourself to Tommy’s signature Veggie Fritters!
 The restaurant is one of the few in town that offers a children’s menu for both Breakfast and Dinner.
 The décor of the Three Bear Restaurant brings to life the colorful part of Yellowstone Park and is replete with memorabilia and photos depicting its history.

 Start your day with a hearty breakfast that offers something for everyone.
-Summer Breakfast Hours are from 6:30AM to 11:00AM, 7 days a week.
+Winter Breakfast Hours are from 6:30AM to 10:30AM, 7 days a week.

-Our Summer Hours are from 5:00PM to 10:00PM 7 days a week, serving great food with a friendly service and Chef’s Specials.
+Our Winter Hours are from 5:00PM to 9:00PM 7 days a week, serving great food with a friendly service and Chef’s Specials.
 One of the few places in town to offer a kids’ menu, cozy ambiance, unique history, Three Bear Restaurant is the perfect place to round off a day exploring Yellowstone.

 HISTORY OF THREE BEAR RESTAURANT

 The Three Bear Restaurant has a history almost as rich as the lodge itself.